Holidays

 27. Cookie Ice Cream Sandwich

 Combine two desserts in one with this delicious cookie ice cream sandwich recipe.
 Layer a dollop of ice cream between large chocolate chip cookies.
-Whether served warm or chilled from the freezer, these Valentine’s Day cookies will be requested year-round.
+Whether served warm or chilled from the freezer, these Valentine’s Day cookies will become a year-round favorite.

 28. Cinnamon Roll Cookies

 Take breakfast sweets to the dessert table with these cinnamon roll Valentine’s Day cookies.
 Combine cream cheese, blend in butter and add a dash of vanilla extract — along with a filling of brown sugar and cinnamon — to create a pinwheel-type pastry.
 Drizzle a sweet mix of powdered sugar, maple extract and butter on top.
-Enjoy with any meal.
+Enjoy after any meal with your sweetheart.

 29. Lemon-Lavender Shortbread Cookies